 For ISC or other government employees, costs to attend will be covered by their agency or out of pocket.
-NALMA reserves 5 spaces for ISC staff to attend NALMA specialized training in order to support training of government staff and relationship building between First Nations and government.
+NALMA reserves 5 spaces for ISC staff to attend NALMA specialized training to support training of government staff and relationship building between First Nations and government.

 For consultants, lawyers, academics or other non-First Nation and non-governmental employees, a non-refundable registration fee of \$1,500.00 will be charged to attend specialized training.
-Registration fee must be paid prior to the training in order to secure a spot to attend.
+Fees must be paid prior to the training to secure a spot to attend.

-PDU's Hands-on, Technical Training in Land Management
+PDU's Hands-on, Practical Training and Direct Technical Support

-NALMA offers hands-on, technical training in First Nation communities to provide direct support to land managers in setting up their lands office, developing policies and procedures, and other technical areas depending on community needs.
+NALMA offers Hands-on, Practical Training and Direct Technical Support in First Nation communities to provide direct support to land managers in setting up their lands office, developing policies and procedures, and other technical areas depending on community needs.